daipozhi/Purpose-Player-2/README.md

     make -j

 copy ffplay(.exe) to app directory ,ffplay(.exe) in directory "ffmpeg-5.1.2"

+before you run ffplay(.exe),if you installed SDL2 by source code,you need goto directory "SDL2-2.26.1", run command "sudo make uninstall"(unload development library).

 On windows or Ubuntu 14.04/16.04(32bit)/22.04,you can double click "ffplay(.exe)" icon to run it ,if you are on